-2.4 Establish a collaborative culture within the Centre A regular series of colloquia will be established where ECRs present their research, which will be live-streamed to all nodes.
+A regular series of colloquia will be established where ECRs present their research, live-streamed to all nodes and open to participation from the wider FLEET newtork.
 This FLEET-wide colloquia series will give all members an opportunity to interact with FLEET members from other nodes while learning more about the work going on in other laboratories.
+Outcomes from the annual survey will assist with planning to ensure identified gaps and opportunities are considered.

-Target: Up to 10 seminars per year.
+Up to 10 seminars per year will be facilitated

-The Education & Training committee will offer the opportunity for researchers, particularly HDR students, to visit labs at other nodes for 2 - 5 days for the purpose of determining how these labs run and the work being completed.
+The Education & Training Committee will offer the opportunity for researchers, particularly HDR students, to visit labs at other nodes for 2 - 5 days for the purpose of determining how these labs run and the work being completed.
 They will participate in the day to day activities in these labs for this purpose.
+There may be opportunities for ongoing collaboration.

-Target: All completing PhD students should have completed a 2 - 5 day visit to another lab before their thesis submission.
+All completing PhD students should have completed a 2

+- 5 day visit to another lab before their thesis submission.